Some Common Questions About The Massage Therapy Center

-While it’s ultimately up to you to decide whether you want a single session or a series of sessions, if you plan to return more frequently you can take advantage of discounted series packages or a monthly Spa Club membership.
+While it’s ultimately up to you to decide whether you want a single session or a series of sessions, if you plan to return more frequently you can take advantage of series packages or a monthly Spa Club membership.

 Can One Facial Treatment Session Help Improve My Skin?

-The professionals at the Center typically begin by talking with clients about their history with any skin problems to try to determine its cause – whether it’s an environmental factor, a work issue, or even self-induced from using a harmful product.
+The professionals at the Center typically begin by talking with their clients about their history with any skin problems to try to determine its cause – whether it’s an environmental factor, a work issue, or even self-induced from using a harmful product.

 Once your esthetician develops a plan to improve your skin, which may involve one or more sessions, it’s up to you how you want to proceed with your skin care treatment.

 The skin care professionals at the Center have chosen to work with Hylunia all-natural, vegan skin care products which offer real benefits to users and have asked us to convey that while they willl never try to push you into buying products, it is beneficial for you to use recommended skin care products between treatments should you decide to go with regular skin care sessions.

 The Place Down the Street Charges $49 for Massage, Why is The Massage Therapy Center More Expensive?

 The massage therapists at the Center set their own rates, determine their own schedules, and completely control how and when they practice their profession.
 Because of that, the Center only attracts master-level therapists who are comfortable owning their own practices and controlling every aspect of what they do.
 As in any field, working with someone highly passionate and professional typically costs more.